What is the Cryosphere?

 4. On average, the ice on both the Greenland and Antarctic Ice Sheets, which has accumulated over millions of years, is more than 2 kilometers (1.2 miles) thick.
 The colossal weight of both ice sheets has pushed down the land under them.

-5. Surface mass balance is a term used to characterize the mass gain or loss at the surface of an ice sheet.
-Ice sheets grow if the amount of snow falling on them exceeds the melt runoff, evaporation, and loss at the edges.
-However, ice sheets lose mass if melt, evaporation, and ice flow are more than the snowfall input.
-Both ice sheets are currently losing ice and increasing sea level.
+5. Mass balance is a term used to characterize the mass gain or loss of an ice sheet.
+(This measurement is also applied to ice caps and icefields.)
+Ice sheets grow if the amount of snow falling on them exceeds the melt runoff, evaporation, and discharge of icebergs into the ocean.
+However, ice sheets lose mass if melt, evaporation, and iceberg discharge exceed the snowfall input.
+Both ice sheets are currently losing ice and contributing to sea level rise.

 6. Data from 2020 show that if the entire Greenland Ice Sheet melted, sea levels would rise about 7.4 meters (24 feet); if the entire Antarctic Ice Sheet melted, sea levels would rise about 60 meters (200 feet).